 Electrolyte Disorders Q&A

-What are electrolyte disorders?
+What are Electrolyte Disorders?

-Electrolytes are natural elements or compounds normally found in your body.
-They control important body functions.
+Electrolytes are natural elements or compounds normally found in your body that control important body functions.
 Calcium, chloride, potassium, sodium, phosphate, and magnesium are common electrolytes.
-They’re present in your urine, blood, and other bodily fluids, as well as foods, dietary supplements, and some drinks.
+They're present in your urine, blood, and other bodily fluids, as well as foods, dietary supplements, and some drinks.

 Electrolyte disorders happen when electrolyte levels in your body are too low or too high.
 Electrolytes must stay balanced for your body to function the way it should.
 Electrolyte imbalances are harmful and dangerous in many cases.

-What are the symptoms of electrolyte disorders?
+What are the Symptoms of Electrolyte Disorders?

-Common symptoms of electrolyte disorders include:
+Common symptoms include:

 - Fast and irregular heartbeats